marcelpetrick/DevNotes/BeenThereSeenThat/20230412_Which_kernel_for_your_Embedded_Linux_project/README.md

 ## factors to consider
 ![](img01.png)
-* what is the excpected life span of your product
+* what is the expected life span of your product
 * will the device be updated and maintained "in the field"?
 * will you be mainlining your code? will the custom-made code be submitted to the kernel-maintenance-teams to be released on kernel.org? an organisation-level choice
-  * will be available to all users (pro); con: getting code accepted can be time consumin and difficult
+  * will be available to all users (pro); con: getting code accepted can be time consuming and difficult
 ![](img02.png)
 * updating your kernel version
 ![](img03.png)